Weight Watchers Recipe of the Day: Low-Fat Applesauce Oatmeal Cookies

 Especially when I cut back on the butter called for in the original recipe and substitute a bit more applesauce to make up for it.

-With a respectable 3 Weight Watchers PointsPlus these low fat applesauce oatmeal cookies are a homemade treat I can feel good about indulging in.
+With a respectable *3 Weight Watchers PointsPlus and *4 SmartPoints, these applesauce oatmeal cookies are a homemade treat I can feel good about indulging in.

 The recipe calls for currants or raisins, but I like to substitute dried cranberries.

 There are lots of varieties of applesauce out there to choose from – smooth, chunky, sweetened, unsweetened, plain, and spicy.
-Select whatever applesauce you like best to make these old-fashioned low fat applesauce oatmeal cookies.
+Select whatever applesauce you like best to make these old-fashioned low-fat oatmeal cookies.

 - 1 teaspoon baking soda